-The live programs were hosted by Miss Chew and Tony Wall, literature ministry coordinator for Australia and New Zealand.
+The live programs were hosted by Miss Chew and Tony Wall, literature ministry coordinator for the Pacific Islands.
 More than 110 individuals and groups tuned into the live event on Friday night and additional viewers watched the weekend programs.

 “All of the presentations gelled together beautifully.
 From the context of sharing literature, right through to the critical reason that we share literature, it highlighted the central piece: the gospel,” Mr Lowe said.